Kimberley honeyeater

-The Kimberley honeyeater (Territornis fordiana) is a bird in the honeyeater family, Meliphagidae.
+The Kimberley honeyeater (Meliphaga fordiana) is a bird in the honeyeater family, Meliphagidae.
 It was formerly lumped with the white-lined honeyeater but, based on a genetic analysis, it is now considered a separate species.
 Articles published in 2014 and 2015 provided evidence that the Kimberley and white-lined honeyeaters differ not only genetically, but also in song and foraging ecology.
 The specific epithet honours the Australian chemist and ornithologist Dr Julian Ralph Ford (1932-1987).